 Any storage system supported by the Linux kernel is also supported by the boot system.
+Note that the current Linux kernel does not support the floppy drive.

 2.3.
 Peripherals and Other Hardware

 Linux supports a large variety of hardware devices such as mice, printers, scanners, PCMCIA and USB devices.
 However, most of these devices are not required while installing the system.